dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T904: Standing for justice may require questioning authority.
+### T904: Standing for what is right involves questioning actions.

 |Support|
 |---|